dazzelll/15k/README.md

 # ForgeGate

-Hackathon prototype for **robust detection of AI-generated images** after real-world post-processing (JPEG, blur, resize, noise, color jitter, crop).

-The three-branch “RGB ViT + SRM ResNet + Canny ConvNeXt” stack is the right *forensics intuition* and the wrong *system* for this challenge.
-JPEG, blur, and thumbnail resize destroy the traces those extra backbones are built to see.
-ForgeGate keeps multi-cue detection, but:
+## Project Overview

+ForgeGate is a robust AI-generated image detection system designed to maintain high accuracy even when images undergo real-world post-processing transformations (JPEG compression, blur, resizing, noise, color adjustments, cropping).
+The system addresses the critical challenge that many forensic traces are destroyed by common image manipulations.

+### Architecture

+ForgeGate uses a multi-cue detection architecture with three key components:

-1. **Semantic stream** — frozen CLIP ViT-B/16 (~86M, not trained).
-Distributional / photographic cues survive redistribution (UnivFD-style).
+1. **Semantic Stream** — Frozen CLIP ViT-B/16 (~86M parameters) that leverages distributional and photographic cues which survive image redistribution (inspired by UnivFD).
-2. **Forensic stream** — ResNet-18 on high-pass + neighboring-pixel + **mid-band** spectrum maps, not raw SRM/PRNU.
+2. **Forensic Stream** — ResNet-18 operating on high-pass, neighboring-pixel, and mid-band spectrum maps to detect manipulation artifacts.
-3. **Degradation-aware gate** — cheap stats (blur, 8×8 blockiness, HF energy, noise) scale the forensic embedding; the gate is also supervised toward `1 − severity` from the known protocol transform.
-4. **Protocol-matched training** — paired clean/transformed forwards with consistency loss + official transform table sampling.

-Total parameters ≈ 97M (CLIP frozen).
-Trainable ≈ 12M.
-Under the **&lt;2B** cap.
+3. **Degradation-Aware Gate** — A lightweight module that computes image statistics (blur, blockiness, high-frequency energy, noise) and dynamically scales the forensic embedding based on estimated degradation severity.

+The system is trained with protocol-matched augmentation using paired clean/transformed images with consistency loss, ensuring the model learns to maintain robustness across various image transformations.

+**Technical Specifications:**
+- Total parameters: ~97M (CLIP frozen at ~86M)
+- Trainable parameters: ~12M
+- Model size: Well under the 2B parameter cap

+**Key Innovation:** The degradation-aware gate mechanism allows the model to adaptively rely more on semantic features when forensic traces are likely degraded by transformations, and more on forensic features when images are clean.

-Do **not** train on the organiser’s WildFake demonstration split (COCO val2017 + DALL·E Advanced).
+**Important:** Do not train on the organiser's WildFake demonstration split (COCO val2017 + DALL·E Advanced).
 Use it only for demos.

-## Setup
+## Setup and Installation

 ```bash
 python3 -m venv .venv